NumanNaseerNomi/PureTalk/README.md

 ## Introduction

 Welcome to the PureTalk!
-This README provides instructions on how to set up the project on your local machine.
+This README provides instructions on how to set up the project on your machine.
 Follow the steps below to get started.

 ### Prerequisites